Bought too much and you can’t finish the cheese, so what to do? Is freezing the asiago even an option?

 Frequent freeze-thawing the cheese will form ice crystals which breaks the cheese structure internally, and when water released, the cheese becoming crumbly and grainier.
 It will not taste as good, and may spoil quicker.
 A good way is to grate or dice it first, and toss them into an airtight freezer bag.
 So you can just grab a portion whenever you want.

 |Unopened/sealed Asiago||up to a few days||1-2 months||Up to 6 months|

-In most cases, you don’t need to.
-For instance, If you are going finish them in a few days, you are free to just keep the extra in the fridge.
-Otherwise, it’s better to freeze them in the freezer for a MUCH longer shelf life – weeks or even months.
+Sadly yes, as it will downgrade the texture and flavor.
+In most cases however, you don’t need to freeze it.
+For instance, If you are going to finish them in a few days, it’s better off keeping the unfinished in the fridge will do.
+Otherwise, freeze them in the freezer properly for a MUCH longer shelf life which can last for weeks or even months.

-Freezing the unfinished cheese will effectively prevent the growth of mold and bacteria.
-But not all cheese are suitable to be frozen, in the case of asiago, it is a solid semi-hard cheese with low moisture which is totally good to freeze.
-For soft or semi-soft cheese, such as brie, it’s not recommended since defrosting them will result in a watery grainy mess.
-Also be noted that the fresh asiago (2-8 months) has a higher moisture, therefore it may not work as good.
+For softer or semi-soft cheeses, such as brie, it’s not freeze-recommended since defrosting later will turn them into a runny mess.
+Also be noted that the fresh asiago (2-6 months) typically has a higher moisture, therefore it may not work as good as the aged one.
 The older asiago such as asiago vecchio and asiago stravecchio are both suitable.

 How to Freeze Asiago Properly